 Before coming on a ride it is expected that the participant will have the necessary skill, equipment and fitness to undertake the activity.
 If unsure on these aspects please discuss with the activity organiser.
 Cycling activities are not suitable for children.

 Please contact the activity organiser directly to book.
 For a day activity this should be at least several days before the event.
 For longer activities, book in as early as possible to avoid disappointment.
 All activities could have a limit on numbers due to safety, accommodation restrictions, transportation etc. The activity organiser will provide advice on other factors that will influence the difficulty of the event.
 These could include expected weather conditions (as wind, rain and temperature can make a big difference to the degree of difficulty of a ride) and road conditions.
+Please note that visitors cannot participate in multiday activities.

 The activity organiser is responsible for ensuring that, as far as practicable, the requirements of this code are followed.
 The code covers four items Club rules, the bike, the cyclist and cycling.